 When we go to bed, he unplugs the clocks.

 Quotes about Unplugging

-- Whenever we look around the world, we see smart leaders – in politics, in business, in media – making terrible decisions.
+Whenever we look around the world, we see smart leaders – in politics, in business, in media – making terrible decisions.
 What they’re lacking is not IQ but wisdom.
-Which is no surprise; it has never been harder to tap into our inner wisdom because, in order to do so, we have to disconnect from all our omnipresent devices – our gadgets, our screens, our social media – and reconnect with ourselves.
+This is no surprise; it has never been harder to tap into our inner wisdom.
+To do so, we have to disconnect from all our omnipresent devices – our gadgets, our screens, our social media – and reconnect with ourselves.

 Arin Murphy-Hiscock Quote